galaktor/raph.es/content/blog/blogging.md

 So worked the wild-west that was the internet back in the nineties.

 It also featured a "news" section.
 That's what people called their blogs before they were called blogs.
-The websites went the way of too many briefly interesting side-projects, and died of neglect.
+The websites went the way of too many briefly interesting side-projects and eventually died of neglect.

 Then web-two-point-oh gave us a plethora of free (~beer) blog-as-a-service services.
 Public diaries with fancy client-side WYSIWYG editors.